 The Seattle Asian Art Museum (SAAM) is a historic building located in Seattle’s popular Volunteer Park.
+The museum pays homage and exhibits historic and contemporary artworks from China, Korea, Japan, India, the Himalayas, and other Southeast Asian countries.
 The city-owned building is listed on the National Register of Historic Places and has housed the museum since it was constructed in 1933.

 The building enclosure comprises sandstone and concrete walls, a historic art deco aluminum frame glazing system, and several skylights.
 Most of the building enclosure assemblies are original except the roof and skylights.
 The museum embarked on a major building renovation plus a modest addition to provide critical seismic upgrades, improve the thermal efficiency of the exterior walls and glazing systems, upgrade the building mechanical systems to better control the indoor conditions, and address building enclosure moisture issues at different locations.